LaRa: Latents and Rays for Multi-Camera Bird's-Eye-View Semantic Segmentation: LaRa: Our Latents and Rays Model

 \subsection{Building latent representations and deep fusion}

 To control the computational and memory footprint of the image-to-BEV block, we leverage findings from general-purpose architectures~\citep{PerceiverIO} and propose to use an intermediate fixed-sized latent space instead of learning the quadratic all-to-all correspondence between multi-camera features and BEV space \citep{CVT}.
-Formally, the visual representations $F_k$ from all cameras, along with their corresponding geometric embeddings $\textit{ray}_k$, are compressed by cross-attention~\citep{MHSA} into a collection of $N$ learnable latents of dimension $M \in \mathbb{N}$.
-We stress that $N \ll C\,h\,w$, which enables to fuse efficiently the processed semantic information coming from all the cameras regardless of the input feature resolution or the number of cameras.
+Formally, the visual representations $F_k$ from all cameras, along with their corresponding geometric embeddings $\textit{ray}_k$, are compressed by cross-attention~\citep{MHSA} into a collection of $N$ learnable latent vectors of dimension $M \in \mathbb{N}$ and processed by a series of $L$ self-attention blocks~\citep{MHSA} (see yellow elements in \autoref{fig:model}).
+We stress that $N \ll C\,h\,w$, which enables to fuse and process efficiently the visual information coming from all the cameras regardless of the input feature resolution or the number of cameras.
 Thanks to latent-based querying, this formulation decouples the network's deep multi-view processing from the input and output resolution.
 Our architecture can thus take advantage of the full resolution of the BEV grid.